 Fischer’s lovebirds are native to Africa.
 Specifically, they’re found south and southeast of Lake Victoria in northern Tanzania and a small area of east-central Africa.

 Fischer’s lovebirds have bright green bodies, olive-green heads, and red beaks.
 Their genetics give them blue, lutino, dilute, dark-eyed clear, dark-eyed white, albino, pied, and cinnamon color variations.

 Agapornis fischeri is the scientific name of Fischer’s lovebirds, and Agapornis refers to the bird’s genus.
 According to Ostrich, the Agapornis has 30 color variations.

 Fischer’s Lovebirds Identification

-- Green back, chest, and wings
+- They have a green back, chest, and wings.

-- Beak is a bright red
+- The beak is bright red.

-- Legs and feet are a blue grey
+- Legs and feet are blue-grey.

 |Species Comparison||Fischer’s Lovebird||Masked Lovebird||Peach-Faced Lovebird|